 - name and locate the world’s 7 continents and 5 oceans

 - identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles

 Mrs Tingle teaches Monday, Tuesday, Wednesday; Mrs Wilkinson teaches on Friday.
 On Thursday the class will be taught be either Mrs Tingle or Mrs Wilkinson, on different weeks.
 Mrs Geddes supports in class each morning.For the first half term Reading will be onMondays so please return your child’s book bag on Mondays.
 It will be sent home on Monday or Tuesdays.
 Please make sure you record the titles of all the books your child reads.
 If you do not record the title we will assume your child has not read.

 Homework is set on Mondays and is to be returned the following Monday, this is to support your child's learning in class and to inform you of areas in which you can support your child's learning, we will try to make it practical where possible.
 However this won't start for a few weeks until the children have settled in.

-PE is on Tuesdays and Thursdays, please make sure your child has a white T-shirt, black shorts, a black sweatshirt and black joggers, (a spare pair of socks is a good idea if your child wears tights to school).
+PE is on Tuesdays and Fridays, please make sure your child has a white T-shirt, black shorts, a black sweatshirt and black joggers, (a spare pair of socks is a good idea if your child wears tights to school).
 Please make sure all kit is clearly named.
-Please send to school at the beginning of each half term and it will come home at the end of each half term.
+Please send to school at the beginning of each half term and it will come home to be cleaned and checked (for fit) at the end of each half term.